rbms-bsc/DCRMR/_pages/Edition/Parallel-statement-of-responsibility-relating-to-named-revision-of-edition.md

 <a name="3.28.3.3">3.28.3.3</a> Transcribe the remaining statement(s) as parallel statements  of responsibility relating to named revision of edition.

-<a name="3.28.3.4">3.28.3.4</a> Make a [note on edition statement](/DCRMR/edition/Note-on-edition-statement/) to indicate the original position on the resource of any transposed parallel statements of responsibility relating to named revision of  edition, see [3.29.X.X](/DCRMR/edition/Note-on-edition-statement/#3.29.X.X).
+<a name="3.28.3.4">3.28.3.4</a> Make a [note on edition statement](/DCRMR/edition/Note-on-edition-statement/) to indicate the original position on the resource of any transposed parallel statements of responsibility relating to named revision of  edition (see [3.29.X.X](/DCRMR/edition/Note-on-edition-statement/#3.29.X.X)).